The Super EMP Weapon: Reality or a Hoax?

 Finally, the earth has been hit by Geo-magnetic storms many times: most before we had any technology to be effected.
 The first storm to occur during man’s technological age was in 1859: it wreaked havoc on Telegraph systems in Europe and the United States.
 Primarily, the systems with the longest continuous runs of copper wire developed large electrical charges.
 A similar event then occurred in 1921 blowing fuzes, disrupting telegraph systems, but surprisingly not shutting down early radio systems or electrical grids.
 Additional storms hit in 1938, 1941, and 1967, but you then have to wait until March of 1989 for a geo-storm to strike the Earth that had wide effect.
 In this case the effect was prominently seen in Quebec City Canada who suffered a nine-hour blackout as the increase in charged particles caused circuit breakers to trip all along its network.
 At the same time in space the Space shuttle had a glitch while some satellites had communications issues.
 But nothing was seriously damaged.

-So, during the Starfish Prime event we had effects from both the E1 phase- radio and radar system failures caused by the ionization effect in the ionosphere; an E2 effect where the circuit breakers in Hawaii tripped as designed to protect against lightening strikes; and finally the E3 phase where the long series street lights were damaged (long conductor lines) as they would in a geomagnetic storm.
+So, during the Starfish Prime event we had effects from all three phases- radio and radar system failures caused by the ionization effect in the ionosphere; an E2 effect where the circuit breakers in Hawaii tripped as designed to protect against lightening strikes; and finally the E3 phase where the long series street lights were damaged (long conductor lines) as they would in a geomagnetic storm.

 Again the story of the Russian test also showed all three effects, though perhaps a bit disjointed since the information released can actually be read as to show how not to build such systems.